koliseoapi/help/content/users/authentication.md

 - **E-mail address**: Your e-mail address, used to send you notifications about your events.
 - **Photo**: Your profile photo, used to identify you in the platform.

-Koliseo will not get access to your password, contacts or get permissions to do actions on your behalf.
+Koliseo will not access to your password, contacts or get permissions to perform actions on your behalf.

 ## Custom usernames and passwords

-Koliseo does not support the creation of custom usernames and passwords.
-We delegate user authentication to trusted third-party OAuth providers because we believe this is a more secure alternative for managing user credentials.
-To use the platform, you need an account with one of these providers.
+Koliseo does not allow the creation of custom usernames and passwords.
+We delegate user authentication to trusted third-party OAuth providers, as we believe this is a more secure way to manage user credentials.
+To use the platform, you need an account with one of these OAuth providers.

 ## What's next